 SUBSCRIBE to the 2017-2018 Season ONLINE or call 416-923-7052

 October 5, the season opens with the high-romantic Violin Sonata by César Franck.
 LARA and MATT then shift into higher virtuoso gear for her Shiksa project, a passionate evocation of Eastern European and Jewish diaspora heritage.

-The ZODIAC TRIO: a program of works reflecting the 120 years of the WMCT.
+On November 9 the ZODIAC TRIO brings a programme of works reflecting the 120 years of the WMCT.

-The ELIAS STRING QUARTET will perform Beethoven’s op.
+On March 8 in the new year, the ELIAS STRING QUARTET perform Beethoven’s op.
 127, then explore how Schubert and Janáček met the challenge of his monumental legacy.

-For her first North American appearances, soprano SYLVIA SCHWARTZ brings us a dramatic program of German and Spanish songs.
+For her first North American appearance, April 10, 2018, soprano SYLVIA SCHWARTZ brings us a dramatic programme of German and Spanish songs.

-Artistic director SIMON FRYER has invited his favourite cellists to play music for from one to eight cellos, including Villa-Lobos of course, with the versatile and talented Sarah Slean.
+As the season finale on May 3, Artistic Director SIMON FRYER has invited his favourite cellists to play music for from one to eight cellos, including Villa-Lobos of course, with the versatile and talented Sarah Slean.
 Kelly-Marie Murphy’s WMCT commission, an eight-cello work will première this afternoon.
 Imagine the beauty of a solo cello performance, then multiply that by eight – what could be better?

 Concerts take place Thursday afternoons at 1.30 pm in Walter Hall, 80 Queen’s Park (Museum Subway).